-The Company reported a gross loss of \$3.1 million for the three months ended June 30, 2019 compared to a gross profit of \$4 thousand for the three months ended June 30, 2018.
+The Company reported a gross loss of \$4.3 million for the three months ended September 30, 2019 compared to a gross loss of \$1.4 million for the three months ended September 30, 2019, the Company continued to be in an expansion phase of operations with a high cost environment and, coupled with a decreasing copper price environment, resulted in a gross loss for the period.
 During the expansion of mining operations at MTV, significant costs are incurred up front to mine, move and process ore.
-Depending on the metallurgy of the ore, the time from mining the ore to the production of copper cathodes can take close to one year.
+Depending on the metallurgy of the ore, the time from mining the ore to the production of copper cathodes can take up to one year to reach expected recovery of approximately 80%.
 With the Salt Leach now implemented, this one year period is expected to decrease by almost 50%.
 The Company has invested significant working capital in the past year to expand its operations, including a significant build in inventory, that is expected to slowly and steadily increase copper cathode production in the future.
-This timing difference between incurring costs immediately and then waiting a significant period of time for the respective revenue is the main contributor to the gross loss in the period.
-With the mining operation continuing to expand and currently operating at less than 50% capacity, the Company's gross profit should improve as the operation is brought to full capacity in early 2021.
+With the mining operation continuing to expand and currently operating at less than 50% capacity, the Company's gross profit is expected to improve as the operation is brought to full capacity in early 2021 and the expected copper price recovers.